CN-Celeb: multi-genre speaker recognition: Experiment I: Multi-genre challenge

 \textbf{SITW}: This dataset is used for testing single-genre performance.
 It comprises $6,445$ utterances from $299$ speakers (precisely, this is the Eval.Core set within SITW).
 Note that this dataset is similar to VoxCeleb in terms of data properties, and so there is no genre mismatch when used as the test set.
 The test protocol (trials for test) follows the Kaldi SITW recipe\footnote{https://github.com/kaldi-asr/kaldi/egs/sitw}.

 \textbf{CN-Celeb.E}: This dataset is a subset of CN-Celeb1, containing $18,224$ utterances from $200$ speakers.
 All the speakers are multi-genre.
 Note that data of the interview genre is similar to VoxCeleb and SITW, although they are from different media sources.
 Therefore, there is a domain mismatch between training and enrollment/test, while the genres are the same.
-During the test, the enrollment utterance for each speaker is 28s on average.
-The average length of the test utterances is 8s, and there are 18,024 test utterances in total.
-The trials are produced by cross pairing the enrollment and test utterances, amounting to 3,604,800 test trials.
+During the test, speakers enroll once and are tested against multiple utterances.
+The enrollment speech (might be split into multiple utterances) for each speaker is 28s on average.
+The average length of the test utterances is 8s, and there are 18,024 test utterances in total, 90 utterances per speaker in average.
+The trials are produced by cross pairing the enrollment speech and the test utterances, amounting to 3,604,800 gender-independent test trials.
+More details of the test data and trials are shown in Table~\ref{tab:data}.

 \textbf{SITW(S)}: This is an auxiliary dataset for performance analysis.
 As the average length of SITW is much longer than that of CN-Celeb.E, the results on these two datasets are not directly comparable.
 For a more reasonable comparison, we trim the utterances of SITW to match the average length of the utterances in CN-Celeb.E, which is 28s and 8s for enrollment and test, respectively.
 This new dataset is called SITW(S), and the test protocol on this dataset is the same as in SITW.